 Immediate Past Chair: This person plays an active role as advisor to the Chair.
 The Immediate Past Chair provides guidance and historical knowledge to the Chair.
 The Immediate Past Chair leads the Rick Palmore Award Nomination and Selection Committee and participates in all EC meetings.

 Secretary: The Secretary assists the Chair to ensure that the business of the EC runs smoothly.
 The Secretary frequently assists with the management of various working groups tasked with specific goals.
-The Secretary is also responsible for coordinating meeting agendas and schedules, and for keeping meeting minutes during the EC monthly meetings and distributing those minutes to the EC.
+The Secretary is also responsible for keeping meeting minutes during the EC monthly meetings and distributing those minutes to the EC.

 All In!
-Campaign Lead: The All In!
-Campaign Lead, with guidance from the Treasurer and Finance Committee, is responsible for managing the All In! campaign.
+Campaign Chair: The All In!
+Campaign Chair, with guidance from the Treasurer and Finance Committee, is responsible for managing the All In! campaign.

 Chief Data Officer: In furtherance of the EC’s strategic focus on enhancing LCLD Alumni engagement, the Chief Data Officer is responsible for coordinating efforts to develop a platform for use by LCLD Alumni that will facilitate networking, event planning, and the dissemination of substantive programming and other LCLD Alumni communications.
 The Chief Data Officer is also responsible for leading the EC’s efforts to develop analytical tools and metrics for assessing Alumni engagement.
 The Chief Data Officer serves as the head of the Technology and Connectivity Committee.

 Communications Committee Chair: The Communications Committee Chair is responsible for connecting LCLD Alumni through various communications channels including: The Year in Review and GroupMe/other social media.
-The Communications Chair leads the Class Liaisons in the dissemination of information to the various classes.
+The Communications Chair leads the Class Liaisons in the dissemination of information to the various classes and spearheads Alumni Spotlight initiatives.
 The Communications Committee Chair works closely with the Vice-Chair and the LCLD Staff to achieve these goals.

 Program Development Committee Vice-Chair: The Program Development Committee Vice-Chair assists the Chair in all aspects of program development and implementation and All In! funding allocation decisions.
 The Program Development Committee Vice-Chair participates in 2 out of 5 monthly regional planning calls.